ELezov/ELezov/README.md

-## Eugene Lezov 👋 - iOS Developer at Tensor
+## Eugene Lezov 👋 - iOS Developer at Tinkoff

 ### Here is some blogs I wrote!